nameamtf/rbtxt2html/README.md

 * %T5%       => will make the line to be converted to html h5 tag
 * %T6%       => will make the line to be converted to html h6 tag

-If the file has no #T1# or #T2# tags the new html file will have the same name of the txt file, but for the extension.
-If one of the tags exists the name of the file will be a 'sanitized' version of the title. #T1#, if exixts, has precedence over #T2# when it comes to the title.

 ## Installation

 Add this line to your application's Gemfile: